vgc12/WhiskeyWarrior/README.md

 # WhiskeyWarrior
-All of the scripts I have made for my first game
+This repository is full of all of the scripts i have for Whiskey Warrior

+Some of them are incomplete and not fully working and there is much room for improvement.